dancmc/comp90054-pacman-wiki/Approximate-Q-Learning.md

 - 1 - (distance to nearest capsule scaled between 0 and 1) : this term is higher the closer we get to a capsule, but only activated if a ghost is nearby
 - free bias term of 1.0

-We also designed shaped rewards for the update function :
+We also designed shaped rewards for the update function to augment the sparse rewards :
 - bonus for decrease in remaining food
 - bonus for increase in score
 - bonus for decrease in distance to nearest food